Ecommerce Website Design: 15 Best Practices to Ecommerce Homepage Design

 Knotty Tie has come up with a beautiful website design that’s both attractive and easy to digest.

-The brand leverages a clean navigation bar to allow potential customers to search what they’re looking for on the spot.
+The brand leverages a clean navigation bar to allow potential customers to search for what they’re looking for on the spot.

 Furthermore, the copy stands out, making the brand’s UVP more attractive.